 The U.S. Department of Transportation, Federal Highway Administration (FHWA), oversees the RTP and has delegated administration of the program to each state.
-In Missouri, the Governor has designated the Department of Natural Resources (DNR) as the agency responsible for administering the RTP.
-The Division of State Parks (DSP), a division within the department, has direct oversight of the program.
-The Missouri Trails Advisory Board (MTAB), a nine-member panel, assists DSP with administration of the program by evaluating the RTP grant applications and recommending projects for funding.
+In Missouri, the Governor has designated the Missouri Department of Natural Resources as the agency responsible for administering the RTP.
+The Division of State Parks, a Division within the Department, has direct oversight of the program.
+The Missouri Trails Advisory Board (MTAB), a nine-member panel, assists the Department with administration of the program by evaluating the RTP grant applications and recommending projects for funding.